har-in-air/ESP32_ASYNC_WEB_SERVER_SPIFFS_OTA/README.md

 * Connect to 'http://esp32.local' for webpage access using ESPmDNS
 * Webpage access control with user and password authentication
 * SPIFFS directory access for non *.bin files
-	* file list
+	* file listing
-	* upload replacement or new file
+	* upload replacement for existing file or a new file
 	* download existing file
 	* delete existing file
 * OTA firmware update.
 On file upload, if you select a '*.bin' file, it is not uploaded to the SPIFFS partition